d12/Super-Mario-Neural-Net-AI/README.md

 Literally just random controller inputs.
 This strategy doesn't reset when Mario dies.
 Just random button mashing, all day.

+#### Random Networks

+Creates random neural nets and sees how far they get.
+The best ones are saved.

 ## Saved Networks

 When training, we'd want to be able to "save" the good networks to be able to use them or review them later.
 The `NetworkHelper` class has methods to serialize and save neural networks to the file system, and later deserialize them back to a network.
 Networks are identified by a random `key` that is assigned on creation.